 The first-year curriculum is designed to build capacity and curiosity in students that will enable them to imagine a variety of pathways through their undergraduate studies.
 Students interested in focusing on a traditional discipline, examining creative and academic fields in combination, or exploring approaches to art and design can tailor their studies to meet their needs.
 The curriculum balances breadth and depth, integrates studio and liberal arts learning, and gives students flexibility in choosing how to reach their educational goals while taking advantage of the unique opportunities New York City offers.

-The 2013 curriculum constitutes a common experience for all incoming Parsons students, with the same set of first-year course requirements for students in all BFA programs.
-Students will be able to shape their path of study within those requirements, selecting from the various options available for many of the required courses.
-BBA students at Parsons follow a similar curriculum, with a few exceptions specific to their programs, and share many courses with BFA students.
+The first-year curriculum provides a common experience for all incoming Parsons students.
+All First Year students take the majority of courses together, with some variation for BFA and BBA students according to their degree type.
+Students in all BFA programs have the same set of first-year course requirements.
+First Year students at Parsons are able to shape their path of study within those requirements, selecting from the various options available for many of the required courses.

-First-year courses prepare students for life as skilled and socially aware artists and designers.
-Classes focusing on broadly relevant design concepts, tools, and methods — including studios exploring 2D and 3D processes, drawing, and digital design as well as liberal arts seminars — bring together students who are passionate about all kinds of art and design and who will one day forge new paths in an array of disciplines.
+First-year courses prepare students for life as skilled and socially aware artists, designers, and strategic thinkers.
+Classes focusing on broadly relevant art and design concepts, tools, and methods — including studios exploring 2D and 3D processes, drawing, and digital design as well as liberal arts seminars — bring together students who are passionate about all kinds of art, design, and strategic processes and who will one day forge new paths in an array of disciplines.
 This interaction is a central aspect of the first-year experience.
 Today's classmates are tomorrow's colleagues.

-These relationships and experiences often lead students to consider switching majors or pursuing careers that do not fit comfortably within established categories.
-After completing freshman-year coursework, students work with advisors, in consultation with instructors, to define their goals and choose the appropriate degree program.
+While many students enter with a major declared, students are encouraged to explore options for their major.
+The first-year curriculum sometimes leads students to switch majors or plan for careers that do not fit comfortably within established categories.
+After completing first-year coursework, students work with advisors, in consultation with instructors, to define their goals and, if desired, choose or change their degree program.